What is a data plan?

 Most nbn plans won’t, however, provide their fastest speed all the time.
 Instead, speed will depend on how busy the internet is in your area at the time you’re using it.

 Match your nbn plan to your internet habits, and remember, you can upgrade if you find you plan isn’t fast enough.

 Starter or nbn25 plan: for light internet use, where two to three people browse the web, play music or internet radio, and watch a movie or two.

 Standard or nbn50 plan: for medium-use households, where three to four people browse the web and watch movies.

 Premium or nbn100 plan: for heavy-use households where four or more people watch movies, play games and download large files at the same time.

 Using less data

-If your monthly home data allowance is 200 gigabytes, and you finish the month having only used 80 gigabytes, the remaining data is forfeited.
-You still have to pay the full amount of your internet plan, even if you don't use all of the data allowance.
+If your monthly home data allowance is 500 GB, but only use 200 GB for the month, the remaining data is forfeited.
+You still have to pay the full amount of your internet plan, even if you don't use much data.